-To store the width value using the memory button, press and hold set ABC.
-ABC.
-On the upper display the "ABC" will appear.
-Press the memory button (A, B, C, D or E), enter the width value and confirm by pressing save.
+To store the width value using the memory button, press and hold the "ABC" will appear.
+Press the memory button (A, B, C, D or E), enter the width value and confirm by pressing.
 Perform the same procedure for other memory buttons.
-Press to exit this function.
+Press